NickGonzalez04/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?
+ - gives each table and items a unqiue id that can be reference

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.
+  -foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.
+  - You would need to create an intermediary table that takes in multiple foreign keys that can display that proper data.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.

 Complete the following tasks:

-- [ ] Design the data model and use _knex migrations_ to create the database and tables.
+- [X] Design the data model and use _knex migrations_ to create the database and tables.
-- [ ] Build an API with endpoints for:
+- [X] Build an API with endpoints for:
-  - [ ] adding resources.
+  - [X] adding resources.
-  - [ ] retrieving a list of resources.
+  - [X] retrieving a list of resources.
-  - [ ] adding projects.
+  - [X] adding projects.
-  - [ ] retrieving a list of projects.
+  - [X] retrieving a list of projects.
-  - [ ] adding tasks.
+  - [X] adding tasks.
   - [ ] retrieving a list of tasks. **The list of tasks should include the project name and project description**.
 - [ ] When returning `project` or `task` information, the `completed` property should be `true` or `false`.